vmikk/phylonext_manual/docs/biodiverse.md

     To visualize result on a map, provide the index name to the `--leaflet_var` parameter.

 ^2^:
-    Must be specified with `--indices` parameter in the Phylonext pipeline.
+    Subroutines are specified with `--indices` parameter.
+    Each subroutine should be specified only once.

 !!! info "* Hurlbert's ES index"
     To activate the corresponding subroutine in Biodiverse and estimate the ES index,